Bus Routes R-Line and Commuter Express Routes Reasonable Modification / Accommodation Policy Title VI Notice to the Public Lost and/or Found an Item?

 Please check your desired route to see what trips may be affected.

 - New Year’s Day: Weekend level service, last departures during the 10 p.m. hour

 - MLK: Weekend level service, last departures during the 10 p.m. hour

 - Memorial Day: Weekend level service, last departures during the 10 p.m. hour

 - July 4: Weekend level service, last departures during the 10 p.m. hour

 - Labor Day: Weekend level service, last departures during the 10 p.m. hour

 - Thanksgiving: No service

-- Christmas Eve: Last departure at 7 p.m.
+- Christmas Eve: Last departures during the 7 p.m. hour.